openedx/edx-documentation/en_us/shared/building_and_running_chapters/teams/teams_setup.rst

 *******************************

 Using teams in your course is an effective way for learners to interact and collaborate on small group projects or activities.
-You can create a variety of topics from learners to choose from, within which teams can be formed.
+You can define a variety of topics from learners to choose from, within which teams can be formed.
 Teams must be formed within a topic.